September in Goa combines the magic of the monsoon with the full lush green bloom of the rice paddies. A feeling that the earth is alive!

 I landed in Goa in the monsoon, on a cloudy afternoon and drove past the misty coastline, into the lush green terrain of North Goa.
 Deep in the interiors, I wound my way into a typical Goan village called Pomburpa, where a Roy’s stone house was my introduction to life in Goa.
 Roy had played music with the hippies in the 60s, and Fatima had spent part of her life in Mozambique (Portuguese Africa); fascinating would be an understatement to describe their stories.
 In the evening, we strolled through the village, exchanging

 gossip small talk with the neighbors, watching the ‘bread man’ deliver fresh bread to every house on his bicycle!

 Also read: Offbeat Goa: 12 Mindblowing Experiences

 Exploring Goa on my two-wheeler, I chanced upon Aldona, a village straight out of a postcard, and immediately fell in love with its laid back life.
 I’ve later discovered that this is also where Amitav Ghosh spends a few months every year, penning his beautiful words, and now I know where he finds his inspiration.
 I’m hoping to find some for myself.

-This will be my first tryst with slow travel, and I hope to unearth Goa’s best kept secrets.
+This will be my first tryst with slow travel in India, and I hope to unearth Goa’s best kept secrets.
 Come with me?